Susana Díaz

 Susana Díaz Pacheco (/es/; born 18 October 1974) is a Spanish politician from Andalusia and the former leader of the Spanish Socialist Workers' Party of Andalusia (PSOE–A).

-She served as the president of Andalusia until January 2019 following José Antonio Griñán's resignation in 2013.
-She was subsequently re-elected in Andalusia's 2015 regional election but was defeated in 2017 by Pedro Sánchez.
+She served as the president of Andalusia following José Antonio Griñán's resignation in 2013.
+She was subsequently re-elected in Andalusia's 2015 regional election.
+In the 2018 snap election her party lost close to a third of seats and, despite remaining the most voted party, she was ousted in 2019 by Juanma Moreno, leader of the People's Party of Andalusia, who received support from the center-right party Ciudadanos and the far-right party Vox.

+In 2017, during her tenure as president of Andalusia, she was a candidate in the PSOE federal party congress for the party's national leadership but was by defeated by Pedro Sánchez.

 Early life

 Díaz is the eldest child of José Díaz, a plumber, and Rosa Pacheco, a housewife.
 She has three sisters.
 In 2015, she gave birth to a son.
 Díaz studied law at the University of Seville.

 Career

 Congresswoman and senator (2004–2012)

 Díaz held various political positions within the Spanish Socialist Workers' Party (PSOE) and was a senator for Andalusia from 2011 to 2012.

 Minister in the Government of Andalusia (2012–2013)

 On 6 May 2012, José Antonio Griñán placed her at the head of the Ministry of Presidency and Equality in the Junta de Andalucía.
 She was Secretary General of the PSOE in Seville between 14 July 2012 and 30 November 2013.